 Nieuwe Kerk

-The “New Church” was designed in the fifteenth century and consecrated in 1409.
+The “New Church” was designed in the 15th century and consecrated in 1409.
 Its enormous glass stained windows and pointed arches have witnessed many royal weddings and the coronation of the monarchs of the Netherlands since 1814.

 History

 Although the Oude Kerk was enlarged on several occasions, it became too small to fit the expanding population in Amsterdam.
-Permission was given to build a new church in the city center, which would be called the Nieuwe Kerk.
+Permission was given to build a new church in the city centre, which would be called the Nieuwe Kerk.
 It took approximately 150 years to finish it.

-Unless you have purchased the I amsterdam City Card, we don’t recommend accessing the interior of the church, since it is quite plain.
+Unless you have purchased the I Amsterdam City Card, we don’t recommend accessing the interior of the church, since it is quite plain.
 If you only have time to see one temple, we suggest visiting the Oude Kerk.

 Schedule